 Increasing public housing

-HUD funds and partners in initiatives across the housing sector to deliver more public and transitional housing.
+We fund and partner in initiatives across the housing sector to deliver more public and transitional housing.

 A growing need for public housing

 Housing in general is in short supply and rental prices are rising.
 New Zealand's most vulnerable individuals and families are among those most affected.

 Public housing is a vital part of New Zealand's social support system.
 It provides individuals and families with a warm, dry, safe place to live.

 Public Housing is owned or leased by Kāinga Ora – Homes and Communities or community housing providers, and is tenanted by people who are eligible.

 The Public Housing Plan sets out the Government’s public housing supply intentions for the next four years.
 The 2021-2024 plan provides information about the location and number of an additional 8,000 public and transitional housing places that will be delivered by June 2024.
 It builds on the 2018 Public Housing Plan.